 Why home assistant?
 To avoid being dependent on the cloud If you internet is cut off.

 Interesting you say that – for a while I was using Ikea and Lidl stuff but at least here in Spain, Lidl stores seem to have lost interest in much of that – and the Ikea controllers I used didn’t have as much as the option to power up in the previous state so I binned mine.
-I don’t use Home Asistant – don’t like it personally and am much happier in Node-Red Dashboard – I always ensure Tuya Zigbee will run on Zigbee2MQTT (hence MQTT controllable from Node-Red) – most Aqara sensors will work with Zigbee2MQTT – I’d rather not use Smartlife if possible.
+I don’t use Home Assistant – don’t like it personally and am much happier in Node-Red Dashboard – I always ensure Tuya Zigbee will run on Zigbee2MQTT (hence MQTT controllable from Node-Red) – most Aqara sensors will work with Zigbee2MQTT – I’d rather not use Smartlife if possible.
 I haven’t yet succceeded in getting Tuya and Node-Red collaborating – can’t get past the project setup.
 A long time ago when Tuya-convert worked I was a lot happier.

 Matter – I have my first devices already running on Matter but none of the miriad of ESP8266-based devices will go near Matter – and the Google Home/Matter hookup is far from perfect – Alexa seems OK with it but Alexa audio recognition isn’t as good as Google IMHO.
 “Hey Google – Living Room ON”.
 No problem.
 “Alexa, Living Room ON” works half the time, other times I get “I’m sorry, I don’t understand” or “Living Room can’t do that”.
 I’ve sworn more at Alexa than at our cats.